Xinyuan-yang/MycRacklet/joss/paper.md

 - Slip-weakening laws [@ida_cohesive_1972] [@palmer_growth_1973].
 This behavior can be coupled with a classical Coulomb friction law or a regularized one [@prakash_frictional_1998] to handle friction emerging from the contact of the two surfaces.

-- Rate and state dependant friction laws, including the original formulation by [@dieterich_modeling_1979] and [@ruina_slip_1983] and the N-shape formulation proposed in [@aldam_critical_2017]
+- Rate and state dependant friction laws, including the original formulation by [@dieterich_modeling_1979] and [@ruina_slip_1983].
+More novel formulations such as a generic N-shape law as proposed by [@bar-sinai] are also available.

-Existing softwares dealing with interfacial rupture are based on a simplified formulation, known as the quasi-dynamic approximation [@qdyn].
-We are not aware of any public software package including the implementation of the full elastodynamics equations using the so-called boundary integral spectral method.

 # Performance